Plumber in Lemon Grove: drain cleaning and repairs

-Lemon Grove’s charm is real — quiet streets, mature trees, homes with character.
+Lemon Grove’s charm is real, quiet streets, mature trees, homes with character.
 But a lot of that character comes with plumbing that’s pushing 60 or 70 years old, and those pipes don’t last forever.
 When something goes wrong, you need a licensed plumber who knows what they’re looking at.

-Plumbing services we offer in Lemon Grove
+Plumbing services connected in Lemon Grove

-We cover the full range of residential plumbing needs throughout Lemon Grove, from downtown near the giant lemon statue off Broadway to the quieter blocks bordering La Mesa and Spring Valley.
+The network covers the full range of residential plumbing needs throughout Lemon Grove, from downtown near the giant lemon statue off Broadway to the quieter blocks bordering La Mesa and Spring Valley.

-Here’s what we handle day to day:
+Here’s what’s covered day to day:

-Sewer line repair and replacement — This is our most common call in Lemon Grove.
+Sewer line repair and replacement, This is our most common call in Lemon Grove.
 Cast iron sewer lines from the 1950s and 60s corrode from the inside out.
 Roots find the cracks.
 Eventually, the line fails.
 Our sewer line service covers everything from camera inspection to full replacement, including trenchless options.

-Pipe repair — Leaking supply lines, burst pipes, corroded fittings.
+Pipe repair, Leaking supply lines, burst pipes, corroded fittings.
 Older homes in Lemon Grove often have galvanized steel supply lines that are long past their service life.

-Fixture installation and toilet repairs — Running toilets, loose faucets, bathroom and kitchen upgrades.
+Fixture installation and toilet repairs, Running toilets, loose faucets, bathroom and kitchen upgrades.

 Emergency response in Lemon Grove